 To create a new Action, just click on the button ‘Action’ located at the sidebar, then click on + (the top right button).
 Give a name for your action and click Save.

 The first thing to do when configuring an Action is to define which action you want it to take.
-Each type of action is described in the section below.
+Here is a list of options to be defined: